gauditech/gaudi-docs/docs/core-concepts/actions.md

 ## Context

 Actions usually need some data to work with; they receive some data on the input and return some data on the output.
 This data comes from action's _"context"_.
 Context is an environment created by action's parent `entrypoint` and `endpoint`.
-It is something like a namespace or a map in which values can be stored and taken from.
-Eg. URL parameters, input body, outputs from previous actions, ...
+It is something like a namespace or a map that can store and return values.
+It is used to stored data required and provided by actions, such as URL parameters, input body and outputs from previous actions.

 ### Context and aliases

-Each action can define an alias using `as` keyword.
-This stores the result of the action in the context, and makes it available to subsequent actions.
-Aliases stored in the context are immutable and cannot be overwritten by subsequent actions.
+If an action returns a result, that result is stored in the context, and is available to subsequent actions.
+If an action defines an alias, result is stored and can be accessed by the name defined by the alias.
+Aliases stored in the context are immutable and cannot be overwritten by the subsequent actions.

 Here's an example that describes this behavior: